marcodelmastro/AdventOfCode2024/README.md

 * [Day 7](Day07.ipynb).
 Mathematical operations to be evaluated in sequential order to find permutation giving right result.
 There might be some mathematical shortcut, but I went for the brute force solution.
 I was initially using `eval` to make calculation to save a `if` structure, but `eval` is very slow and makes part 2 solution very long.
 Swithcing to pure mathematical functions speeds things up considerably.

 * [Day 8](Day08.ipynb).
 Line tracing on a 2D grid.

+* [Day 9](Day09.ipynb).
+Long list with elements to be updated.
+Used a `dictionary` for faster lookup, considered for a moment to write a custom linked-list class fearing what could come up in part 2, but ended up bruteforcing part 2 in ~1 minute with some basic optimizations.